githedgehog/docs/docs/user-guide/vpcs.md

 ## VPC

 A Virtual Private Cloud (VPC) is similar to a public cloud VPC.
-It provides an isolated private network for the resources with support for multiple subnets, each with user-provided VLANs and on-demand DHCP.
+It provides an isolated private network with support for multiple subnets, each with user-defined VLANs and optional DHCP services.

 ```yaml
 apiVersion: vpc.githedgehog.com/v1alpha2